 Thus, the Board considers whether the rule is economically reasonable and technically feasible in reducing the particular type of pollution.
-The Board's review in rulemakings is the same whether the rule is specific to one region or discharger or the rule is of generally applicable State wide.
+The Board's review in rulemakings is the same whether the rule is specific to one region or discharger or is generally applicable State wide.
 Therefore, the Board must determine that the proposed rule is technically feasible and economically reasonable.